allonsy/gclone/README.md

 ## Flags

-* `--nocd` : `gclone` will automatically cd into the cloned directory, to disable this, pass the flag `--nocd` BEFORE THE REPO NAME.
+* `--nocd` : `gclone` will automatically cd into the cloned directory, to disable this, pass the flag `--nocd`.
 E.g `gclone --nocd allonsy/gclone`
 * `--local` : Tells gclone to not clone in the standard tree location but rather in the current working directory. `gclone` will still auto cd into the new directory after cloning.
 Compose this flag with `--nocd` to also not cd into the new directory.
-Just like `nocd` this flag must be placed before the repo name (although flag ordering doesn't matter)

 # Customizations
 * `gclone` defaults to using ssh protocol by default (unless specified by the url).
 To Change this to https, change the `prefer_https` variable in `gclone.py`